 Fixed: a fixed lot size per trade

-Cash-risk: a fixed cash risk per trade, or a % of account equity or balance, in combination with a fixed stop-loss
+Cash-risk: a fixed cash risk per trade, or a % of account equity or balance

 For more information about the options available to subscribers, please see the Receiver EA user guide.